how to test for poison in food at home

 The most common method of identifying potential toxins in food is through sensory testing.
 This includes looking for visual signs of spoilage such as discoloration, texture changes, or off odors.
 If any of these signs are present, it’s best to discard the food immediately.
 Additionally, it’s also important to smell the food before consuming it as certain toxins can give off an unpleasant odor.

-See also can birds eat hamster food
+See also can a food handler taste food

 Another DIY testing method for detecting poison in food is by using a chemical test strip.
 These strips are designed to detect substances like chlorine and other compounds that may indicate poisoning.
 Chemical test strips are available at many stores and online and can be used at home with just a few drops of water or other liquid samples from the suspect food item.